CryptoGANFactory/CryptoGANJunks/README.md

 Instagram: https://www.instagram.com/cryptoganfactory/

-If you love the idea, feel free to donate so we can purchase a RTX3090 and create some new Junks:
+If you love the idea, feel free to donate so we can purchase an RTX3090 and create some new Junks:

 ETH: 0xdc03ffA7486eB9486ad3270e267A19aDbb1Dec32